This programme is available to Home and International applicants.

 The programme has two parts and is composed of taught modules and a doctoral-level work-based research project.
 The element of reflection on professional practice distinguishes the professional doctorate from the award of a PhD.

-Upon the successful completion of the Quantitative Research Methods module, the student should be able to: critically assess the appropriate contexts for using quantitative research techniques, the philosophical underpinnings, strengths and limitations of quantitative research; design a quantitative research project, with particular attention to hypotheses, data sources, sampling and questionnaire design; select from, and implement, a range of quantitative analysis techniques in order to address a particular research question; and understand and critically evaluate quantitative research papers in the student’s subject area of interest.
+Upon the successful completion of this module, the student should be able to: critically assess the appropriate contexts for using quantitative research techniques, the philosophical underpinnings, strengths and limitations of quantitative research; develop a detained understanding of applicable techniques for research and advanced academic enquiry; select from, and implement, a range of quantitative analysis techniques in order to address a particular research question; understand and critically evaluate quantitative research papers in the student’s subject area of interest; assess the contexts for quantitative/qualitative empirical evidence and give meaning to the data in/with an epistemological perspective; explore ways to further analyse data through mechanical / abstraction/coding with further analytical aids and the use of software to facilitate data analysis.

 Year Two/Three/Four: Part 2